propellerlabsio/meteor-ui5-website/public/docs/tutorial/07-Accounts.md

       }
     },
 ```
-## Add function and Sign out button to onInit
+## Add function and set Sign out button to invisible to onInit
 Call `hideOrShowTaskList` function and set sign out button to invisible when the app runs initially
 ```js
     onInit: function() {